gAldeia/gAldeia/README.md

 ### Publications

-You can find a list of all my publications with available source code in my GitHub below, ordered chronologically (**from first to last**).
+You can find a list of all publications where I am the first author and I host the source code in my GitHub below, ordered chronologically (**from first to last**).

+For a full list, check my [cv](https://galdeia.github.io/cv/).

 <details>
   <summary>My research</summary>